Marlena Kruger

 Marlena Cathorina Kruger is a South African-New Zealand medical researcher and academic.
-She is currently a full professor of nutritional physiology at the Massey University.
+She is currently a full professor of nutritional physiology at Massey University.

 Academic career

-After a 1986 PhD titled 'The effect of unsaturated fatty acids and related compounds on calcium transport in sarcoplasmic reticulum' at the Medical University of Southern Africa, Kruger worked at the University of Texas at Austin and University of Pretoria before she moved to the Massey University in 2000, rising to full professor.
+After completing her PhD in 1986, titled 'The effect of unsaturated fatty acids and related compounds on calcium transport in sarcoplasmic reticulum' at the Medical University of Southern Africa, Kruger held positions at the University of Texas at Austin and the University of Pretoria before joining Massey University in 2000, where she rose to full professor.